dannystaple/wedding_list_demo/quick_plan.md

-* Use Flask + Bootstrap + Angular for the front end.
+* Use Flask + Jquery for the front end.
 * Github actions for CI testing.
 * Docker compose for desktop environment
-* This is a single gift list.
-I could just go with MySQL and SqlAlchemy for it.

 Front End: